bretlowery/snakr/README.md

 11. Submission of a long url via a POST with a query string (e.g. "http://snakrv2.appspot.com/?u=http://www.shortenthisurlplease.com") may be added.
 Feel free to do so.

-   **UPDATE:** I'm going to add this shortly, no pun intended.
+   **UPDATE:** v1.0.0 I'm going to add this shortly, no pun intended.
 Some code already implemented for this.
+   **UPDATE:** v1.0.1 Will be implemented fully in next release 1.0.2.

 12. No aging or cleanup of URLs based on usage age-off or other rules is not provided.
 I did add a is_active status to support this in the future.